" /> Florida Mediation Attorney | Ludwin Law Group

 Resolve Your Dispute.
 Keep Control.
 Avoid Litigation.

-Mediation is a confidential dispute resolution process where a neutral third party (the mediator) helps two or more parties communicate, understand each other’s interests, and negotiate a mutually acceptable settlement.
-The mediator doesn’t judge or decide the outcome—the parties do.
-Mediation is faster than litigation, costs significantly less, remains confidential, and gives you control over the final agreement rather than leaving the outcome to a judge or jury.
+Mediation is a confidential dispute resolution process where a neutral third party helps two or more parties communicate, understand each other’s interests, and negotiate a mutually acceptable settlement.
+The mediator does not decide the outcome.
+The parties do.
+Florida mediation is protected by strict confidentiality rules under Chapter 44, Florida Statutes, meaning nothing said in mediation can be used as evidence in court.

-Faster Than Litigation
+60%Faster Than Litigation

-Lower Cost
+70%Lower Cost

 Disputes We Mediate